kkr16/blog/content/posts/hugo-on-cloud-run.md

 I'm a master procrastinator.
 This meant that when I decided to start writing, I had to find new ways to delay it, and what better way of procrastinating on writing, than to build your own blog.

+I wanted a blog that:
+* was lightweight
+* ran on Google Cloud
+* was easy to setup

 ![](/img/hugo-on-run.png)